specspecialist/Ekya_landingpage.github.io/README.txt

    If you'd prefer to host the logo locally, download the image and replace the <img> src in index.html with 'images/ekya-logo.png' and update the favicon link similarly.

 2. Hero & section images use Unsplash-hosted images via URL.
-These will load when the site is hosted on the web.
-If you want all images offline, download and place them into an images/ folder and update the src/background-image urls in index.html/style.css.
+These will load when the site is up

-3. To host on GitHub Pages:
-   - Create a new repository (e.g., ekya-landing).
-   - Upload the files in this ZIP to the repository root.
-   - Go to Settings -> Pages -> Source -> Select 'main' branch and root (/) -> Save.
-   - Visit https://<your-username>.github.io/<repo-name>/ after a minute to view.

 4. Replace testimonial names/content or logo if you have official assets.
 The ad code placeholder is left as an HTML comment: <!-- Ad code here -->